-We have adopted the Second Amended and Restated 2017 Employee Stock Option Plan (the "2017 Plan"), the Second Amended and Restated 2018 Employee Stock Option Plan (the "2018 Plan") and the 2019 Share Incentive Plan (the "2019 Plan"), for the purpose of granting share-based compensation awards to employees, directors and consultants to incentivize their performance and align their interests with ours.
+We have adopted the Second Amended and Restated 2017 Employee Stock Option Plan (the "2017 Plan"), the Second Amended and Restated 2018 Employee Stock Option Plan (the "2018 Plan"), the 2019 Share Incentive Plan (the "2019 Plan") and the 2020 Share Incentive Plan (the "2020 Plan"), for the purpose of granting share-based compensation awards to employees, directors and consultants to incentivize their performance and align their interests with ours.
 We recognize expenses in our consolidated financial statements in accordance with U.S. GAAP.
-As of February 29, 2020, options to purchase a total of 9,450,315 ordinary shares and 10,991,671 ordinary shares have been granted and outstanding under the 2017 Plan and 2018 Plan, respectively.
-As of February 29, 2020, no award has been granted or outstanding under the 2019 Plan.
+As of February 28, 2021, the awards that had been granted to our directors, officers, employees and consultants and remained outstanding included (i) options to purchase an aggregate of 7,115,955 ordinary shares, 9,948,512 ordinary shares, 72,000 ordinary shares and 1,052,025 ordinary shares under the 2017 Plan, the 2018 Plan, the 2019 Plan and the 2020 Plan, respectively, excluding options that were forfeited, cancelled, or exercised after the relevant grant date; and (ii) restricted share units to receive an aggregate of 5,106,141 ordinary shares under the 2020 Plan, excluding restricted share units that were forfeited, cancelled, or vested after the relevant grant date.
 See "Item 6.
-Directors, Senior Management and Employees-Management-B. Compensation of Directors and Executive Officers-Share Incentive Plans."
+Directors, Senior Management and Employees-B. Compensation of Directors and Executive Officers-Share Incentive Plans."